Grateful to our Fathers – Lincoln at Lyceum

 American Exceptionalism

+Americans often characterize the United States as exceptional in the world.
+Frequently, such exceptionalism is a vaguely positive concept without objective meaning.
 Is America exceptional, different in important ways from all other nations in the world?
 Is it better?
 If so, how?

 By Mark D. Harris

-Last month my sons and I were discussing some of the early commentary on the 2016 Presidential Campaign.
+Last month, my sons and I were discussing some of the early commentary on the 2016 Presidential Campaign.
 One of them asked my opinion on American Exceptionalism.
-I had not given it much thought, but spent some time considering the issue because I always try to have a reasoned answer for those I care about.
+I had not given it much thought, but I spent some time considering the issue because I always try to have a reasoned answer for those I care about.

 Jonathan Potts – American Revolutionary Physician